seanbrereton/EDEN/technical_manual/tech_spec.md

 ## 5. Problems and Resolution

-- **Problem:** The biggest problem we encountered was the efficiency of the program.  **Resolution** We found that our intitial method of collision detection used a lot of computation power when there were a lot of entities in the simulation.
-Initiially, every entity was checked against each other each frame which got very slow with large number of entities.
-We found that a data structure called a quad tree made these collsion checks much more efficient.
+- **Problem:** The biggest problem we encountered was the efficiency of the program.  **Resolution** We found that our initial method of collision detection used a lot of computation power when there were a lot of entities in the simulation.
+Initially, every entity was checked against each other each frame which got very slow with a large number of entities.
+We found that a data structure called a quadtree made these collision checks much more efficient.
 - **Problem:** Some creatures lived too long by going in circles at maximum speed, collecting food. **Resolution:** We changed the energy and movement system to try and prevent this.
-Now moving faster uses up more of a creatures energy than if it were to move slower.
+Now moving faster uses up more of a creature's energy than if it were to move slower.
-- **Problem:** Not many creatures were willing to reproduce which made simulations end very quickly. **Resolution:** We made easier to for creatures to reproduce by making it cost less energy to do so.
+- **Problem:** Not many creatures were willing to reproduce which made simulations end very quickly. **Resolution:** We made it easier for creatures to reproduce by making it cost less energy to do so.
 This meant more creatures reproduced, therefore passing on the more successful genes.
 - **Problem:** We found that creatures did not have enough of a challenge other than finding food. **Resolution:** To solve this we added water to the environment.
 If a creature is in water they use up 4 times more energy than they would if they were on land.
 This led to more thoughtful behaviours in some creatures such as avoiding water or moving slowly through it to use less energy, whereas others died very fast in water.
 - **Problem:** Towards the end of development we found that most simulations gave very similar results. **Resolution:** We ended up implementing more customisable simulations where users can set population size, food spawn rates, environment size, maximum energy, water ratio and hidden layer settings.
 This resulted in more varied simulation results.